-- Alternatively, if you already have what you need sitting in Unallocated, you can create an Envelope Transfer to quickly move funds from Unallocated to your Debt Payment Envelope.
+- Alternatively, if you already have what you need sitting in your Available, you can create an Envelope Transfer to quickly move funds from Available to your Debt Payment Envelope.

-NOTE: If you don’t have your snowball payment available in Unallocated right now, that’s okay!
+NOTE: If you don’t have your full snowball payment amount in Available right now, that’s okay!
 That money might have been used to pay other bills or necessities.
-In that case, instead of filling your Debt Payment Envelope right now, create a Scheduled Income that will add your next paycheck to Unallocated when it comes in, and then either fill your Debt Payment Envelope then using the steps above, or create a Scheduled Fill from Unallocated now that will post the day your paycheck arrives.
+In that case, instead of filling your Debt Payment Envelope right now, create a Scheduled Income that will add your next paycheck to Available when it comes in, and then either fill your Debt Payment Envelope then using the steps above, or create a Scheduled Fill from Available now that will post the day your paycheck arrives.

 PRO TIP: If you have some extra savings that you don’t have a plan for, you can make your first snowball payment even bigger by using some of those savings to pay down debt a little faster.
 That’s actually what Karisa did to make her first debt snowball payment a little bigger for the first month to build momentum.
 But only consider using extra savings if you already have an emergency fund in place.

 2. Start/continue recording your regular spending: Now that you’ve filled your Envelopes, you can start adding your spending to your Envelopes in Goodbudget.
 You’ll learn how to record your snowball payment below.